-OUR STRATEGIES FOR THE CONSIDERATION OF SUSTAINABILITY RISKS (ART.
-3 DISCLOSURE REGULATION)
+OUR STRATEGIES FOR THE MANAGEMENT OF SUSTAINABILITY RISKS (ART.
+3 OF THE SUSTAINABLE FINANCE DISCLOSURE REGULATION)

-As a company, we wish to contribute to a more sustainable, resource-efficient economy and more specifically to reducing the risk and impact of climate change.
-In addition to observing sustainability goals in our own organisation, our mission is to create awareness with our customers about aspects of sustainability in our business relationship.
+- As a company, we are committed to contributing to a more sustainable, resource-efficient economy and specifically with the aim of mitigating the risks and impacts of climate change.
+In addition to adhering to sustainability goals in our organisation, it is also our mission to educate our customers about all aspects of sustainability in the way they do business with us.

-To limit sustainability risks, we work to identify and, where possible, exclude investments in companies with a higher potential of risk.
-Using specific exclusion criteria, we develop strategies that align investment decisions with environmental, social or corporate values.
+- To limit sustainability risks, we aim to identify and, if possible, exclude investments in such companies that show an increased risk potential.
+With specific exclusion criteria, we see ourselves in a position to align investment decisions with environmental, social or corporate values.
 For this purpose, we generally use valuation methods that are recognised in the market.

-Our company’s strategies for integrating sustainability risks are also incorporated into the company’s internal organizational guidelines.
-Adherence to these guidelines is decisive for the evaluation of our employees’ work performance and thus has a significant influence on future salary development.
-In this respect, the remuneration policy is in line with our strategies for incorporating sustainability risks (Art.
-5 Disclosure Regulation).
+- Our company’s strategies for the management of sustainability risks also inform the company’s internal organisational guidelines.
+Adherence to these guidelines is a key factor for the evaluation of our employees’ work performance and thus has a significant influence on future salary development.
+In this respect, the remuneration policy is in line with our strategies to address sustainability risks (art.
+5 of The Sustainable Finance Disclosure Regulation)

 As at: 10.03.2021